d-mahard/kiwami-blog/content/posts/why-rp2040.md

 # How I Landed on the RP2040 for My Custom Keyboard Project

-Building a custom keyboard is full of decisions, and one of the most critical is choosing the right microcontroller (MCU).
-After weighing my options, I ultimately chose the RP2040, even though it’s not the usual go-to in the custom keyboard community.
+Building a custom keyboard is full of decisions, and one of the most critical is choosing the right controller.
+After weighing my options, I ultimately chose the RP2040, even though it’s not really the usual go-to in the custom keyboard community.
 Here’s how I arrived at that decision.

 (Curious about why I’m building my own keyboard in the first place?
 You can find that story in my earlier article.)

 ## The Spark: A Video by Jan Lunge

 My exploration of the RP2040 began with a video by Jan Lunge.
 In it, he shared his journey of building not just a keyboard, but the entire environment around it including even his own keyboard configurator (!!).
 Jan’s deep dive into the RP2040’s capabilities in the beginning of the video piqued my interest.
-He made a compelling case for the MCU’s power, by putting the source code of the keyboard directly, leveraging CircuitPython and KMK.
+He made a compelling case for the MCU’s power, by putting not just the firmware but also the source code of the keyboard directly, leveraging CircuitPython and KMK.

 ## The Powerhouse RP2040